 MySQL External Authentication for PAM: Following uninstallation of this plugin, existing MySQL user accounts must be re-created using local authentication.
 See Section 6.3, “MySQL User Account Management”, for more information.

-MySQL Enterprise Scalability (Thread Pool): Following uninstallation of this plugin, existing MySQL servers revert to default thread and connection handling.
+MySQL Enterprise Thread Pool: Following uninstallation of this plugin, existing MySQL servers revert to default thread and connection handling.

 MySQL Enterprise Audit: Following uninstallation of this plugin, no logging of user logins or query activity occurs.